 I hear the Nation march

 Beneath her ensign as an eagle’s wing;

 The banners of my faith most gaily swing;

 With worship and with conquest, and the voice of myriads.

 According Edgar’s biographer, Basil Maine, the title of the marches signaled the inherent contradiction of the two terms: “the naïve assumption that the splendid show of military pageantry—’Pomp’—has no connection with the drabness and terror—’Circumstance’—of actual warfare.”
 I could not agree more with the bathos expressed by this metonymic equation.

 To add my own layer of meaning, I’ve added the word “Intertext” to emphasize intertextuality, the relationships between diverse texts.
 Pomp and Intertext is my ceremony of navigation through an infinite library.

 Who is writing this?

 Erica Eller is a writer and editor living in Istanbul, Turkey.
-She likes to study language, literature, and translation theory.
-In addition to writing commentary, she writes fiction, researches topics in biodiversity, illustrates, plays the piano and experiments with hybrid forms of creative production.
+In addition to writing literary commentary, she writes fiction, researches topics in biodiversity, illustrates, plays the piano and experiments creatively.